samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 **It's OK to Make Mistakes.** If you overlook or misrepresent something, correct yourself and move on.
 No one expects you to memorize every rule or detail.
 Even if you don't realize your mistake until after a game session is over, it's OK to acknowledge the mistake at the start of the next session and make adjustments moving forward.

-> ### What's New in the 2024 Version?
+!!! note "What's New in the 2024 Version?"
->
-> This is the 2024 version of the fifth edition *Dungeon Master's Guide*.
+    This is the 2024 version of the fifth edition *Dungeon Master's Guide*.
 Much of the book has been reorganized, expanded, and rewritten from the 2014 version, and the versions of things in this book replace versions from older books.
 Here are a few highlights:

->
-> **Sound Advice.** Every chapter (but especially chapters 1, [chapter 2](/sources/dnd/dmg-2024/running-the-game), [chapter 4](/sources/dnd/dmg-2024/creating-adventures), and [chapter 5](/sources/dnd/dmg-2024/creating-campaigns)) has new advice for Dungeon Masters of all experience levels.
+    **Sound Advice.** Every chapter (but especially chapters 1, [chapter 2](/sources/dnd/dmg-2024/running-the-game), [chapter 4](/sources/dnd/dmg-2024/creating-adventures), and [chapter 5](/sources/dnd/dmg-2024/creating-campaigns)) has new advice for Dungeon Masters of all experience levels.

->
-> **Tracking Sheets.** Helpful sheets throughout the book give you tools to plan your game and keep track of your campaign.
+    **Tracking Sheets.** Helpful sheets throughout the book give you tools to plan your game and keep track of your campaign.
 These sheets are also available for download in [appendix C](/sources/dnd/dmg-2024/tracking-sheets).

->
-> **Encounter-Building Assistance.** The rules for estimating the difficulty of combat encounters have changed, as you'll see in [chapter 4](/sources/dnd/dmg-2024/creating-adventures#CombatEncounterDifficulty).
+    **Encounter-Building Assistance.** The rules for estimating the difficulty of combat encounters have changed, as you'll see in [chapter 4](/sources/dnd/dmg-2024/creating-adventures#CombatEncounterDifficulty).

->
-> **Ready-Made Elements.** Sample adventures in [chapter 4](/sources/dnd/dmg-2024/creating-adventures#AdventureExamples), a [campaign setting](/sources/dnd/dmg-2024/greyhawk) in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns), and new maps in [appendix B](/sources/dnd/dmg-2024/maps) make it easier to run a game right away.
+    **Ready-Made Elements.** Sample adventures in [chapter 4](/sources/dnd/dmg-2024/creating-adventures#AdventureExamples), a [campaign setting](/sources/dnd/dmg-2024/greyhawk) in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns), and new maps in [appendix B](/sources/dnd/dmg-2024/maps) make it easier to run a game right away.

->
-> **Expanded and Revised Magic Items.** [Chapter 7](/sources/dnd/dmg-2024/treasure) is packed with new magic items and old ones that have been revised.
+    **Expanded and Revised Magic Items.** [Chapter 7](/sources/dnd/dmg-2024/treasure) is packed with new magic items and old ones that have been revised.

->
-> **Bastions.** [Chapter 8](/sources/dnd/dmg-2024/bastions) has rules that allow player characters to build, maintain, and enjoy their own strongholds.
+    **Bastions.** [Chapter 8](/sources/dnd/dmg-2024/bastions) has rules that allow player characters to build, maintain, and enjoy their own strongholds.

->
-> **Lore Glossary.** In [appendix A](/sources/dnd/dmg-2024/lore-glossary), a helpful glossary explains many of the iconic people and locations found throughout the D&D multiverse.
+    **Lore Glossary.** In [appendix A](/sources/dnd/dmg-2024/lore-glossary), a helpful glossary explains many of the iconic people and locations found throughout the D&D multiverse.

 Things You Need
 ---------------